The policies set forth in the FAQ below also serve as JoCo Cruise Crazy’s Terms and Conditions.

 What about trip insurance?

-Trip insurance is not included in the cruise or entertainment pass price, but you may wish to purchase it through a third party.
-Several bookings did need to cancel at the last minute last year, so we highly recommend it.
+Trip insurance is not included in the JCCC5 cruise price, but you may wish to purchase it through a third party.
+Each year there have been people who have needed to cancel for a wide variety of reasons, so we highly recommend it.

 One option we recommend is Travel Guard.
 Travel Guard provides coverage in the event of unforeseen trip expenses due to: trip cancellation, interruption and delay; involuntary job loss; emergency medical treatment and/or evacuation; lost, stolen or damaged baggage or travel documents; or baggage delay.
 A complete listing of coverage, pricing and conditions can be found when you follow the Travel Guard link.
 Another advantage is that Travel Guard will cover your travel costs as well, not just the cost of the cruise itself.
 You may also call Travel Guard at 1-800-454-7107.

 NOTE: when following the link, after entering your country and state/province of residence, choose “CARIBBEAN” in the destination drop-down menu.
-When entering your trip cost, include the cost of your travel and entertainment fee(s).
+When entering your trip cost, be sure to include the cost of your travel.

 OTHER NOTE: passengers who live in Minnesota, New Mexico and Texas cannot use the above link, and must call Travel Guard directly at 1-800-454-7107.